18F/development-guide/polls/nodejs_for_backend_2016_12/README.md

 ### Yes

-Responders in this camp described the benefits of NodeJS on the backend in the
+Responders in this camp described the benefits of NodeJS on the back end in the abstract:
-abstract:

 * Easy testing, packaging, deployment
 * Rich libraries, particularly for web apps
 * JS is the lingua franca for web developers, meaning more contributors
-* Frontend devs can contribute to backend and vis versa more easily
+* Front end devs can contribute to back end and vis versa more easily
 * Event-driven IO matches the workflow of API servers, adapters, and proxies

 ### No